garden-io/garden/docs/guides/in-cluster-building.md

 2. A build is triggered in the Docker daemon.
 3. The built image is pushed to an in-cluster registry (which is automatically installed), which makes it available to the cluster.

-After enabling this mode (we currently still default to the `local` mode), you will need to run `garden init` for each applicable environment, in order to install the required cluster-wide services.
+After enabling this mode (we currently still default to the `local-docker` mode), you will need to run `garden plugins kubernetes cluster-init --env=<env-name>` for each applicable environment, in order to install the required cluster-wide services.
 Those services include the Docker daemon itself, as well as an image registry, a sync service for receiving build contexts, two persistent volumes, an NFS volume provisioner for one of those volumes, and a couple of small utility services.

 Make sure your cluster has enough resources and storage to support the required services, and keep in mind that these services are shared across all users of the cluster.
 Please look at the